 By the numbers:

-In addition, we have members in larger locals that overlap with several other sectors including municipalities, school boards and health sectors.
+- In addition, we have members in larger locals that overlap with several other sectors such as municipal, school board and health sectors.
 For example, workers in Ontario who provide social assistance are employed by municipalities.

 Funding and governance

-More than a decade of government funding cuts have made social services vulnerable to privatization – either outright or by stealth.
+More than a decade of government funding cuts have made social services vulnerable to a variety of methods of privatization.

-An emerging form of privatization is the social impact bond (SIB), a market driven investment approach that allows the private sector to profit from social service delivery.
-Under this model, the private sector finances an organization to provide social services.
-If agreed-upon targets are met, the government pays investors up to a 14 per cent return on their investment.
-In adopting this model, governments outsource control of financing, service delivery and follow-up evaluation to the private sector.
+Federal and provincial governments have opened the door to the latest form of privatization, the social impact bond (SIB).
+SIBs are a market-driven investment approach that allows the private sector to profit from social service delivery.
+Under this model, private investors invest money in a social services organization towards achieving certain targets.
+Targets are often defined in narrow and simplistic ways to make an investment seem attractive.
+When program targets are met, the government pays the investors a return, creating a profit of five to 30 per cent for the investors.
+In this model, governments outsource control of financing, service delivery and follow-up evaluation to the private sector.

-SIBs are being considered in British Columbia, Manitoba, Ontario, Nova Scotia, Quebec and New Brunswick in areas such as prisoner rehabilitation and youth apprehensions, asthma reduction, and services for Aboriginal peoples.
+SIBs are being considered in British Columbia, Nova Scotia, Quebec and New Brunswick in areas such as prisoner rehabilitation and youth apprehensions, asthma reduction, homelessness services, and services for Indigenous people.
+Two SIB pilot projects are underway in Ontario, providing services for at-risk youth and housing services for vulnerable individuals.
 Saskatchewan already has one SIB, a home for single mothers and their children, and is exploring additional projects.
-The federal government is also involved in a SIB to provide skills training to individuals.
-However, 60 per cent of the SIB funding is expected to be spent on overhead and profits rather than service delivery.
+Manitoba has officially launched an open call for SIB project ideas.
+The federal government is also involved in two SIBs in the areas of health and skills training.
+Sixty per cent of the SIB funding is expected to be spent on overhead and profits rather than service delivery.

-The introduction of individualized funding, or “vouchers,” for clients is another form of stealth privatization.
+Individualized funding, or “vouchers,” for clients is another form of privatization that negatively impacts social services.
 Governments give financial resources directly to parents, families or individuals so they can purchase social services and supports.
-In Ontario, for example, individuals with developmental disabilities or their families receive funding in order to purchase services and supports.
+In Ontario, for example, people with developmental disabilities or their families receive some funding to purchase services and supports.
 Though framed as providing choice to families, this practice is in reality a piecemeal approach that weakens the overall system by fragmenting services, eroding working conditions and wages, and continuing the chronic underfunding in the sector.
 It does nothing to ensure that needed services are actually available and accessible, while promoting the development of private for-profit services.

 Another model being promoted is competitive bidding, which opens the door to privatization by imposing a market model on community social services agencies.
-For example, the former Conservative government in Alberta introduced funding for preventative social services programs through a competitive bidding process in which agency applications are reviewed and ranked based on guidelines and an assessment of community needs.
+In Alberta, the former Conservative government introduced funding for preventative social services programs through a competitive bidding process in which agency applications are reviewed and ranked based on guidelines and an assessment of community needs.
 This process pits non-profit community agencies against one another and against private operators for scarce funding resources, staff and volunteers.